On the local metric dimension of corona product graphs: Introduction

 Motivated by the problem of uniquely determining the location of an intruder in a network, the concept of metric dimension of a graph was introduced by Slater in \cite{Slater1975}, where the metric generators were called \emph{locating sets}.
 The concept of metric dimension of a graph was also introduced by Harary and Melter in \cite{Harary1976}, where metric generators were called \emph{resolving sets}.
 Applications of this invariant to the navigation of robots in networks are discussed in \cite{Khuller1996} and applications to chemistry in \cite{Johnson1993,Johnson1998}.
 This invariant was studied further in a number of other papers including, for instance \cite{Bailey2011, Caceres2007, Chartrand2000, Feng20121266, Guo2012raey, Haynes2006, Melter1984, Saenpholphat2004, Yero2011}.
 Several variations of metric generators including resolving dominating sets \cite{Brigham2003}, independent resolving sets \cite{Chartrand2003}, local metric sets \cite{Okamoto2010}, strong resolving sets \cite{Sebo2004}, etc. have since been introduced and studied.

 In this article we are interested in the study of local metric generators, also called local metric sets \cite{Okamoto2010}.
 A set $S$ of vertices in a connected graph $G$ is a \emph{local metric generator} for $G$ if every two adjacent vertices of $G$ are distinguished by some vertex of $S$.
-A minimum local metric generator is called a \emph{local metric basis} for $G$ and its cardinality, the \emph{local metric dimension} of G, is denoted by $dim_l(G)$.
+A local metric generator with the minimum cardinality is called a \emph{local metric basis} for $G$ and its cardinality, the \emph{local metric dimension} of G, is denoted by $\dim_l(G)$.
 The following main results were obtained in \cite{Okamoto2010}.